Staten Island to Sayreville NJ

 19

 If that's the trade you're looking for, you're looking in the right place.
-The only thing left is buying on the right ground, at the right number—and lining up the Island sale on the other end so the whole thing moves as one.
+The only thing left is buying the right block at the right number, and lining up your Staten Island sale on the other end so the whole thing moves as one.

 That part, I've got.